OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

-# **AFU Development Guide: OFS for Intel® Intel® Agilex® 7 FPGA PCIe Attach FPGAs**
+# **AFU Developer Guide: OFS for Agilex® 7 FPGA PCIe Attach FPGAs**

-Last updated: **February 16, 2024**
+Last updated: **March 20, 2024**

 ## **1. Introduction**

-This document is a design guide for the creation of an Accelerator Functional Unit (AFU) using Open FPGA Stack (OFS) for Intel® Agilex® 7 FPGAs PCIe Attach.
+This document is a design guide for the creation of an Accelerator Functional Unit (AFU) using Open FPGA Stack (OFS) for Agilex® 7 FPGAs PCIe Attach.
 The AFU concept consists of separating out the FPGA design development process into two parts, the construction of the foundational FPGA Interface Manager (FIM), and the development of the Acceleration Function Unit (AFU), as shown in the diagram below.

 ![](./images/FIM_top_intro.png)

 This diagram shows the separation of FPGA board interface development from the internal FPGA workload creation.
 This separation starts with the FPGA Interface Manager (FIM) which consists of the external interfaces and board management functions.
 The FIM is the base system layer and is typically provided by board vendors.
 The FIM interface is specific to a particular physical platform.
 The AFU makes use of the external interfaces with user defined logic to perform a specific application.
 By separating out the lengthy and complicated process of developing and integrating external interfaces for an FPGA into a board allows the AFU developer to focus on the needs of their workload.
-OFS for Intel® Agilex® 7 FPGAs PCIe Attach provides the following tools for rapid AFU development:
+OFS for Agilex® 7 FPGAs PCIe Attach provides the following tools for rapid AFU development:

 - Scripts for both compilation and simulation setup
 - Optional Platform Interface Manager (PIM) which is a set of SystemVerilog shims and scripts for flexible FIM to AFU interfacing